reframejs/reframe/readme.md

    No (or almost no) JavaScript is loaded in the browser.
  - Hybrid apps.
    <br/>
-   An app can have pages of different kinds:
+   An app can have pages of different types:
    Some pages can be configured to be HTML-static, some pages to be HTML-dynamic, some others to be DOM-static, and some to be DOM-dynamic.
    You can for example configure your landing page to be HTML-static and DOM-static, your product page to be HTML-dynamic and DOM-static,